dotlang/language/README.md

 You can name a type so you will be able to refer to that type later in the code.
 Type names must start with a capital letter to be distinguished from bindings.
 You define a named type similar to a binding: `NewType := UnderlyingType`.The new type has same binary representation as the underlying type but it will be treated as a different type.

-You can use casting operator to convert between a named type and its underlying type (Example 5).
+You can use casting operator to convert between a named type and its underlying type (Example 4).

-If a function is called which has no candidate for the named type, the candidate for underlying type will be invoked (if any).

 **Examples**

 1. `MyInt := int`
 2. `IntArray := [int]`
 3. `Point := {x: int, y: int}`
-4. `bool := true | false`
-5. `x = 10`, `y = MyInt(10)`
+4. `x = 10`, `y = MyInt(10)`

 ## Type alias

 You can use `T = X` notation to define `T` as another spelling for type `X`.
 In this case, `T` and `X` will be the same thing, so you cannot define two functions with same name for `T` and `X`.

 You can use a type alias to prevent name conflict when importing modules.
-Access level for a type alias must be same or more restricted as it's base type (If base type is public, alias can be either public or private, but if base is private, alias must be private).

 **Examples**